 A partial denture uses metal clasps that hold the replacement tooth in place.
 These metal clasps, however, may be noticeable while smiling.
 This restoration is also not very durable and can slip around and even fall out while eating or speaking.

-You have to care for it nightly in additional to your normal oral care routine.
-Since an implant is surgically placed in the jaw bone, it provides and very durable and stable base for the dental crown.
+You have to care for it nightly in addition to your normal oral care routine.
+Since an implant is surgically placed in the jaw bone, it provides a durable and stable base for the dental crown.
 It will not slip around or fall out and can be cared for in the same manner as your other natural teeth.